Residents' concerns lead to major Kensington drugs, guns bust: Police

-PHILADELPHIA (WPVI) -- Philadelphia police announced Tuesday a big roundup of more than 200 suspected drug dealers, assault weapons and drugs.
+PHILADELPHIA (WPVI) -- Philadelphia police announced Tuesday a big roundup of more than 200 suspected drug dealers, 21 guns including assault weapons and over $670,000 in drugs.

 The sting was carried out in Kensington, a section of the city notorious for drugs.